 - Usually takes about an hour or two.

 - Uses an incision that is usually a lot smaller.

 - Is more suitable for people that have less fat and skin to be removed.

 - Usually takes a day, so you will be able to return home on the same day.

-- Is available at both our flagship Nottingham premises and our London Clinic.
+- Is available at our flagship Nottingham premise

 Full tummy tuck procedure:

 - Takes between two and three hours.